hanweny/DMOL/README.md

   Fanbo Shi

-We have a set of 1460 variables in total that looks at the students' prior performances, background/demographic details, click behavior on canvas learning platform, and a plethora of motivational constructs measured over the course of a few weeks in Summer 2018.
+We have a set of 1460 variables in total that look at the students' prior performances, background/demographic details, click behavior on canvas learning platform, and a plethora of motivational constructs measured over the course of a few weeks in Summer 2018.